subhashhhhhh/subhashhhhhh.github.io/_posts/2023-08-23-What-happens-in-the-background-when-You-Enter-a-URL?.md

 ---
 layout: post
 author : "Subhash Gottumukkala"
-title: "What's Cooking in the background when You Enter a URL?"
+title: "What happens in the background when You Enter a URL?"
 date: 2023-08-23
 categories : Technology
 tags :  [Internet]